Who pays for the rehearsal dinner?

 Why this matters beyond the dinner

-Andrew Francis-Tan and Hugo M. Mialon at Emory University surveyed 3,000 ever-married Americans and found a striking correlation: couples who spent over $20,000 on their wedding were 3.5x more likely to divorce than those who spent $5,000–$10,000.
+Andrew Francis-Tan and Hugo M. Mialon at Emory University surveyed over 3,000 ever-married Americans and found a striking correlation: among women, spending $20,000 or more on the wedding was associated with 1.6x the hazard of divorce compared with spending $5,000–$10,000.

 The mechanism isn’t the spending itself—it’s the debt-driven stress that spending creates.
 Wedding costs, including rehearsal dinners, create financial overhang that poisons the relationship the event was meant to celebrate.